Something of the night about him: "Something of the night about him"

 The putdown—in her own words, a character assassination—was seen as an attack on Howard's personality, and played into contemporary views that he had "a ruthless streak", was "stern and sinister", abrasive, forbidding and remote.
-(Note: While a minister under Margaret Thatcher, Howard had earned himself a reputation as a "hardline" right-winger; he had originally responsible for the Poll Tax and Section 28 policies, and coined the phrase "prison works".)
+(Note: While a minister under Margaret Thatcher, Howard had earned himself a reputation as a "hardline" right-winger; he had originally responsible for the Poll Tax and section 28 policies, and coined the phrase "prison works".)
 Former colleague Phillip Oppenheim has commented that "Howard was a good whipping boy.
 No one liked him.
 The press thought he was oleaginous.
-The Guardian thought he was manically right-wing," while former Conservative MP and political commentator Jo-Anne Nadler termed him the party's new "pantomime baddy", replacing Norman Tebbit.
-The phrase also reflected Widdecombe’s own view—as a practicing Catholic—that he had the Devil in him.
+The Guardian thought he was manically right-wing," while former Conservative party staffer and political commentator Jo-Anne Nadler termed him the party's new "pantomime baddy", replacing Norman Tebbit.

+The phrase also reflected Widdecombe's own view—as a practicing Catholic—that he had the Devil in him.
 (Note: The public relations implications of this were recognised by Howard's own team.
 Crick argues that his appearance played into that image, with his five o'clock shadow, and what one of his campaigners called his "forced smile which was meant to look friendly but that came across as a smirk".)
 There was some contemporary criticism that the remark was anti-Semitic, what Graham Johnson has called "a faintly anti-Semitic smear of the nasty, whispered type that Howard has had to cope with throughout his career".
 Widdecombe—a member of the Conservative Friends of Israel group—denied this "robustly", although the journalist Melvin J. Lasky has suggested that her phrasing—"I can kibosh that"—was "a tad tasteless".
 It was also suggested that the imagery of Dracula drew attention to Howard's Transylvanian ancestry.
 (Note: His parents were Romanian Jewish refugees.)